cloudmesh/cloudmesh-manual/docs-source/source/installation/mono-use.rst

     path: /Users/grey/.cloudmesh/name.yaml

 In it you define variables that can be used as part of the schema.
-The counter varaiable is incresed every time a new name is generated.
+The counter variable is increased every time a new name is generated.
 In case a yaml file is used no parameters have to be given to `Name()`